jembi/openhim-docs/docs/user-guide/auditing.md

 ## ATNA Audit Events

-The OpenHIM will generate audit events on application start/stop, as well as user authentication.
+The OpenHIM will generate audit events on application start, stop, and user authentication.
 These events can either be sent to the OpenHIM's own internal audit repository, or to an external repository.
 This can be setup in [config](https://github.com/jembi/openhim-core-js/blob/master/config/default.json#L111-L116) by choosing an appropriate `interface`:

 ```json
 "auditEvents": {